 As He was setting out on a journey, a man ran up to Him and knelt before Him, and asked Him, "Good Teacher, what shall I do to inherit eternal life?"Mark 10:17(NASB)

 Instead, Jesus questioned this young man's motive in referring to Him as GOOD, pointing out that God ALONE is good.
-Only God should have the label 'good' attached to His character - for as this earnest, young Jewish man was schooled in Scriptures and knew, there are none that are good - not even one.
+Only God should have the label 'good' attached to His character - for this earnest, young Jewish man was schooled in Scriptures and would have known "there are none that are good - not even one."

-We do not read later that he was one who came to understand that the way, the truth and that the words of eternal life are found in Christ alone.
-But this is the message that should be increasingly on our lips, for whosoever believes on Him is not condemned, but whosever does not believe is condemned already, because they have not believed on the only begotten Son of God - the one and only good Son of Man
+We do not hear any more about this young man and whether he was one who came to understand that the way, the truth, and the words of eternal life are found in Christ alone.
+But may we turn our attention onto the One Who is truly GOOD.
+Our loving Lord Jesus Christ.
+And this is the message that should be increasingly on our lips; that whosoever believes on Him is not condemned, but whosoever does not believe is condemned already because they have not believed on the only begotten Son of God - the one and only Good Son of Man.

-Heavenly Father, thank You for this important understanding, that there are none that are good, and that it is only by Your grace, through faith in Christ that we have been forgiven of our sins and have received eternal life as a gift of Your grace, as our eternal inheritance.
-We lift up those that are seeking to know You, and pray that many hearts may be opened to the good news of Jesus Christ, our God and Saviour.
-Use me to be a conduit, through whom the truth of the gospel of grace may flow to all, with whom I come in contact today - in Jesus name I pray, AMEN
+Heavenly Father, thank You for this important understanding that there are none that are good, not even one, and that it is only through faith in Christ that we have been forgiven of our sins and have received our inheritance of eternal life as a gift of Your grace.
+I lift up those that are seeking to know You and pray that many hearts may be opened to the good news of Jesus Christ.
+Use me to be a conduit through whom the truth of the gospel of grace may flow to all with whom I come in contact today.
+In Jesus' name I pray, AMEN.